Bill of Lading

 Any Terms and Conditions

 The final and most important piece.
 Once everything is agreed upon, the driver and shipper need to sign off, turning the BOL into a binding document.
-BOLs must have both signatures, or they can be questioned by insurance, legal, and law enforcement should something come up.
+BOLs must have both signatures or be questioned by insurance, legal, and law enforcement should something come up.

 Who Holds on to a Bill of Lading?